15 Things You Need to Know About Knee Replacement

 When it comes to picking a surgeon, “research shows that the more of these surgeries the surgeon performs, the better the outcomes,” says Nakul Karkare, MD, a New York joint replacement surgeon.
 Once you’ve chosen your doctor, the best way to prepare is to follow the doctor’s orders to optimize your health, advises Dr. Peretz.

 Since diabetes and obesity can negatively influence the outcome, according to Dr. Bergin, if you have these conditions, it’s best to get them under control.
 Another way of improving your odds of a good outcome, according to Dr. Hodrick, is to engage in “prehab,” a pre-surgery protocol involving exercises to strengthen the muscles around the knee.
+Keep in mind, you may need to fast and only drink water closer to your operation.

 How long does the surgery take?